Queuing and inventories in limit order markets

 Abstract

-Limit-order markets use a queuing system in which limit orders must wait in line to execute.
-In a model, we show that the queue position of a limit order influences its adverse-selection risk and inhibits inventory-risk management.
-Trade may worsen market-maker risk sharing, unlike many protocols without queuing.
-We uncover a crowding-out effect:~An inventory shock reduces liquidity provision by market makers later in the queue.
+Limit order markets use a queuing system in which limit orders must wait in line to execute.
+We show that the queue position of a limit order influences its adverse selection risk and inhibits inventory risk management.
+Trade may worsen market maker risk sharing, unlike many protocols without queuing.
+We uncover a crowding-out effect: An inventory shock reduces liquidity provision by market makers later in the queue.
 Using futures data, we confirm both low risk sharing and the crowding-out effect.
-These two results imply a trade-off, as the queuing sequence that optimizes risk sharing decreases quoted depth up to 8.4%.
+These two results imply a trade-off, as the queuing sequence that optimizes risk sharing decreases quoted depth up to 8.4%

 Publication